 I paint watercolors, read like a reading fiend, enjoy cooking and getting out on the dance floor (to put all my ballroom, salsa and country swing lessons back to work).

 Mixed in there somewhere is a guy who grew up in a small Arizona town and found himself competing in team roping events in junior rodeo while at the same time enjoying reading the Saturday Review of Literature and Russian novels.

 I have two great sons living in Tucson, they are the best thing I ever did.
-We are a great and support and supportive boy family.
 They keep me grounded on the planet.

 I do go on, I have tons of pictures and more stories.
 This dance that OKC invites us to, in the end it is way less about our storylines and more about what happens when two people begin to co-create a relationship together.
 That is the experience i signed up for and the healing I took birth for.